-Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded schely 2019-2020 is 057 academic achievement, merit, or any other non-need-based reason.
+Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other courses (regulating unrestricted for gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
 When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.